LabNeuroCogDevel/moon_t2t2star/readme.txt

 >  4 Matlab, run ‘T2T2s.m’ (20190930/Processing) with appropriate editing of files and
 >   folder name
 >
->  Details are described in ‘T2T2s.m’ file.
-Let me know any question.
+>  Details are described in ‘T2T2s.m’ file

 20181203 - Bart Larsen
 > R2' is calculated from two values, R2 and R2*, that must be estimated from their